-Sustaining the Heather Garden for the Next 75 Years
+Sustaining the Heather Garden for the Next 85 Years

 Flanked by stone walls and the remnants of Cornelius G.K.
-Billings’ early 1900’s estate and featuring spectacular views of the Hudson River, the Heather Garden hosts over 30 varieties of heaths (Erica carnea and Erica x darlyensis) and heathers (Calluna vulgaris), whose winter and summer blooms and colorful foliage create a delightful array of color year round.
+Billings’ early 1900’s estate and featuring spectacular views of the Hudson River, the Heather Garden hosts over 30 varieties of heaths (Erica carnea and Erica x darlyensis) and heathers (Calluna vulgaris), whose winter and summer blooms and colorful foliage create a delightful array of color year-round.
 Hundreds of varieties of perennials and shrubs add eye-catching shapes, textures and contrasts to the Heather Garden.

 Today’s visitors may be surprised to learn that after the fiscal crisis of the 1970’s, much of the garden’s original splendor was entirely lost to overgrowth, invasive tree growth, and declining maintenance.
 Even the views of the Hudson River were obstructed.
 The vistas visitors enjoy today are largely the result of the 1983 Landscape Restoration Plan.
-Jane Schachat, a former Park Administrator, painstakingly oversaw the Heather Garden’s restoration, which was funded by the Greenacre Foundation and executed by landscape architect and Trust Board Member Nicholas Quennell of Quennell Rothschild & Partners.
+Jane Schachat, a former Park Administrator, painstakingly oversaw the Heather Garden’s restoration, which was funded by the Greenacre Foundation and executed by landscape architect and Fort Tryon Park Trust Board Member Nicholas Quennell of Quennell Rothschild & Partners.

-In October 2010, The Trust engaged Public Garden Designers Lynden B. Miller and Ronda M. Brands to re-invigorate the planting design and develop a Framework Plan for enhancing and sustaining the Heather Garden for the long term.
+In October 2010, The Fort Tryon Park Trust engaged Public Garden Designers Lynden B. Miller and Ronda M. Brands to re-invigorate the planting design and develop a Framework Plan for enhancing and sustaining the Heather Garden for the long term.
 Miller, an icon of public garden design, has created vibrant plantings in innumerable NYC parks over the past four decades, including Central Park’s Conservatory Garden, Bryant Park, Madison Square Park, and the Perennial Garden at the New York Botanical Garden.
 Brands is the designer of numerous public and private spaces in NYC and beyond, including seasonal displays for the Museum of Modern Art’s sculpture garden and the redesign of the Katharine Hepburn Garden plantings at Dag Hammarskjold Plaza.
 Miller and Brands have collaborated together on more than a dozen garden design projects, including the Queen Elizabeth II Garden in Hanover Square and gardens in Hudson River Park, at the Bayard Cutting Arboretum, and on the campuses of Columbia, Princeton, and Stony Brook Universities.

 The Framework Plan tackled recurring soil problems, identified ways to open up and frame views, expand existing perennial groupings, and incorporate small shrubs at key locations to create more structure and cohesiveness in the garden year round.
-The approach will help minimize ongoing maintenance of the garden, and yet preserve its romantic feel and otherworldly aura.
+The approach helps minimize ongoing maintenance of the garden, and yet preserve its romantic feel and otherworldly aura.

 In addition to serving as a guide for the garden’s ongoing management, the Framework Plan facilitates fundraising to ensure the garden’s future care.
 The work of Miller and Brands and the ongoing collaboration of Brands with our team has resulted in a stunning horticultural asset that is beautiful in every season.